 Who knew Dutch food was so delicious!?

 I did a fantastic food tour of Amsterdam with Eating Amsterdam Food Tours.
 I spent four hours wandering around Amsterdam with a fantastic small group led by Evelyn.
 We explored the Jordaan district of Amsterdam by foot and sampled many local Dutch treats like pickled herring, honey licorice, and apple pie along our way.
-The bitterballen enjoyed alongside a cool glass of beer, were a highlight.
+The bitterballen enjoyed alongside a cool glass of beer was a highlight.

 Our children loved the poffertjes – tiny, fluffy pancakes were served with golden syrup, powdered sugar and a dollop of creamy butter.
-Yum!
+Yum!book today

 We love Amsterdam.
 We discovered and joined a popular food tour of this city and had a fantastic time.